On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Introduction

-With all this knowledge in hand, we will prove that there is a well-behaved orbit space for smoothable K-semistable Fano varieties. \begin{thm} For $N\gg 0$, let $Z^*$ be the semi-normalization of the open set of $\chow(\mathbb{P}^N)$ parametrizing all smoothable K-semistable Fano varieties in $\mathbb{P}^N$ (see Section \ref{ss-luna} for the precise definition of $Z^*$).
-Then the algebraic stack $[Z^*/{\rm SL}(N+1)]$ admits a proper \Blue{\em good moduli space} (see for the definition in \cite[Section 1.2 ]{Alp13}).
-Furthermore, for sufficiently large $N$, $\mathcal{KF}_N$ does not depend on $N$. \end{thm} Therefore, our quotient is a compact Hausdorff Moishezon space thanks to \cite[Theorem 7.3]{Artin1970}.
 The existence of a moduli space for K\"ahler-Einstein Fano manifolds is well expected after the work of \cite{Tian1990}.
-A local quotient picture was suggested in \cite[Section 5.3]{Don2008} and \cite{Sz2010}, and was explicitly \Blue{conjectured} in \cite[Secion 1.3 and 1.4]{Sp2012} and \cite[Conjecture 6.2]{OSS}.
+A local quotient picture was suggested in \cite[Section 5.3]{Don2008} and \cite{Sz2010}, and was explicitly conjectured in \cite[Secion 1.3 and 1.4]{Sp2012} and \cite[Conjecture 6.2]{OSS}.
 Furthermore, the moduli space is speculated to be projective by the existence of the descending of the {\rm CM}-line bundle (see e.g. \cite{PaTi06} and \cite{OSS}).
 We also remark that for smooth K\" ahler-Einstein Fano manifolds with discrete automorphism which are known to be asymptotically Chow stable by \cite{Don01}, they admit (possibly non-proper) algebraic moduli spaces thanks to the work of \cite{Don2013} and \cite{Odaka14}.

-\Red{ Now let us say a few words of our approach to Theorem \ref{t-good}.
-Due to the lack of a GIT interpretation of the K-stability, a new strategy is needed to verify the existence of a {\em good} quotient moduli space.
-In order to apply the work of \cite{AFSV14} to obtain a good quotient, key ingredients that one needs to have include the stabilizer preserving condition for the local presentation of the moduli stack and the affineness of the quotient morphism.
-We will establish both criterions by using a continuous slice lying over the stack, which is constructed via Tian's embedding of the K\"ahler-Einstein Fano varieties. }